August 29

 St Kilda is a group of islands 65 kilometers west of the Outer Hebrides, the most remote inhabited place in the British Isles, where a community of about 70 to 100 people had lived for at least a thousand years.
 By 1930 there were 36 left.
 The young people had been leaving for decades.
 The remaining residents, most of them elderly, petitioned the British government for evacuation.
 On August 29, 1930, a naval vessel took them all away.
 They were relocated to mainland Scotland.
 Several found it impossible to adapt.
 St Kilda is now a UNESCO World Heritage site.
 The village is preserved.
 Nobody lives there.

-Nazi Germany occupied Tallinn in August 1941, ending a year of Soviet occupation that had already devastated Estonia …
+Nazi Germany occupied Tallinn in August 1941, ending a brutal year of Soviet occupation during which the NKVD had arr…

 The Danish Navy scuttled thirty-two of its own vessels in Copenhagen harbor to prevent them from falling into Nazi hands.